y553546436/Omen-Artifact/README.md

 To save the reviewers' time and avoid potential inconsistency of training results across different platforms, we provide the option of using our trained models.
 We uploaded the trained models to Google Drive.
 To use the uploaded models, download the zip file `all_models.zip` [here](https://drive.google.com/file/d/1ji3cbdqLh4uGsz0fReg1sh0deip7TMFn/view?usp=sharing) into the `src/` directory and unzip it under the `src/` directory of this repository `unzip -q all_models.zip`.
 If you downloaded the trained models, the pipeline script will automatically use the downloaded models and skip the training process.

-## Experiment Set 1: Table 6 [estimated xx~xx hours if skip training, xx~xx hours if trained on CPU, and xx~xx hours if trained on GPU]
+## Experiment Set 1: Table 6 [estimated ~1 hour if skip training, ~1 day if trained on CPU, and ~xx hours if trained on GPU]

 ### Collect the Main Accuracy and Runtime Data
-Note that some runtime data in Table 6 are collected when running on a MicroController (MCU, see Section 7.1 "Execution Setup" in the paper) to verify the effectiveness of Omen in target edge scenarios.
-To save the reviewers' trouble to purchase and setup the exact MCU, we provide the option of using our experiment data.
+Note that some runtime data in Table 6 are collected when running on a MicroController (MCU, see Section 7.1 "Execution Setup" in the paper) to verify the effectiveness of Omen in target edge scenarios, and other runtime data are collected on local machines.
+We provide our MCU code in `firmware/` directory for review, but we understand that the reviewers may not have the exact hardware to run the MCU code.
+Therefore, to save the reviewers' trouble to purchase and setup the exact MCU, we provide the options of (1) use our MCU data and local data, or (2) use our MCU data and collect your own local data.

-#### [Option 1] Use Our Experiment Data
+#### [Option 1] Use Our MCU and Local Data
 We provide our experiment data for MCU experiments in `mcu-output.zip` and for experiments on local machines in `local-output.zip`.
 To use these data, run the following command in the top directory of this repository:
 ```bash
 unzip -q mcu-output.zip
 unzip -q local-output.zip
 ```

-#### [Option 2] Use Our MCU Experiment Data, Run the Local Experiments on Your Own
+#### [Option 2] Use Our MCU Experiment Data, Collect Local Data
-Run the following command in the top directory of this repository:
+Run the following command in the top directory of this repository (if you used our trained models, the command will automatically skip the training process):
 ```bash
 python local_pipeline.py
 ```